prometheus/docs/content/docs/querying/examples.md

 ## Using Functions, Operators, etc.

-Return (as a sample vector) the per-second rate for all timeseries with the `http_requests_total` metric name, as measured over the last 5 minutes:
+Return (as a sample vector) the per-second rate for all time series with the `http_requests_total` metric name, as measured over the last 5 minutes:

     rate(http_requests_total[5m])

-Let's say that the `http_request_totals` timeseries all have the labels `job` (fanout by job name) and `instance` (fanout by instance of the job).
-We might want to sum over the rate of all instances, so we get fewer output timeseries:
+Let's say that the `http_request_totals` time series all have the labels `job` (fanout by job name) and `instance` (fanout by instance of the job).
+We might want to sum over the rate of all instances, so we get fewer output time series:

     sum(rate(http_requests_total[5m]))